Panthera leo × Panthera tigris

 Behavior and Lifestyle

-Despite their gigantic size and the fact that their parents are two of the planet’s most ferocious predators, the Liger is known to have a relatively gentle and docile nature particularly when interacting with handlers.
+Despite their gigantic size and the fact that their parents are two of the planet’s most ferocious predators, the Liger is an animal that is known to have a relatively gentle and docile nature, particularly when interacting with handlers.
 They have however been reported to be slightly confused as to whether or not they are Lions or Tigers as their most bewildering characteristic is the fact that they seem to love water.
-In the wild, it is not uncommon for Tigers to enter water either to catch prey or to cool down in the heat and so they are naturally good swimmers, which is something that the Liger seems to have inherited.
-Lions do not like water however and so it is often reported that it does take some time for the Liger to take to it's water loving lifestyle.
-Another odd thing is the fact that the Liger appears to make both Lion and Tiger noises but it's roar is more like that of a Lion’s.
+In the wild, it is not uncommon for Tigers to enter the water either to catch prey or to cool down in the heat and so they are naturally good swimmers, which is something that the Liger seems to have inherited.
+Lions do not like water however and so it is often reported that it does take some time for the Liger to take to its water-loving lifestyle.
+Another odd thing is the fact that the Liger appears to make both Lion and Tiger noises but its roar is more like that of a Lion’s.